hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 #### Rooting via different strategies

-Some Type 2 firmwares need more sophisticated rooting strategies, and may not be supported by AutoFlashGUI (yet).
-For such firmwares, there exist at least one public root guide available.
+For any Type 2 firmware not supported by AutoFlashGUI (yet), there exist at least one public root guide available.
 Once you get your SSH client connected into a root shell come back here and continue reading below.

 Every rooting guide intentionally written or adapted to be explicitly compatible with this wiki could be linked here.